ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/gcp/jump_server.md

 If you already have an SSH key-pair present in the `~/.ssh` directory, you can skip this step.
 {{% /notice %}}

-### Acquire user credentials
+### Acquire GCP Access Credentials

+The installation of Terraform on your Desktop/Laptop needs to communicate with GCP.
+Thus, Terraform needs to be authenticated.

-To acquire user credentials follow this [documentation](/learning-paths/server-and-cloud/gcp/terraform#acquire-user-credentials).
+To obtain GCP user credentials, follow this [documentation](/install-guides/gcp_login).

 ### Deploying Arm instances on GCP and providing access via Jump Server
 For deploying Arm instances on GCP and providing access via Jump Server, the Terraform configuration is broken into 4 files: **main.tf**, **outputs.tf**, **variables.tf**, **terraform.tfvars**, and a modules directory that contains **vpc-network** and **network-firewall** directories.